 2. High value

 Cohort-based courses are live and teachers are present to guide students first-hand.
-Which is why they tend to be listed at a higher value compared to the self-paced, recorded courses.
+Which is why they tend to be listed at a higher value compared to self-paced, recorded courses.
 While preparing for classes can be exhausting, they also provide more impact as opposed to self-paced classes.
 Teachers can receive feedback, tweak course learnings and so much more after interacting with students.

 With teachers readily available to guide, students are also more flexible with paying a good amount.
 Moreover, cohort-based courses also present a perfectly great excuse to avoid extremely expensive, physical learning, and in this case end up being the cheaper learning option around.